 Habitat linkages provide connections between larger habitat areas that are separated by development.
 Wildlife corridors are similar to linkages but provide specific opportunities for animals to disperse or migrate between areas.
 A corridor can be defined as a linear landscape feature of sufficient width to allow animal movement between two comparatively undisturbed habitat fragments.
 Adequate cover is essential for a corridor to function as a wildlife movement area.
-According to the San Bernardino County General Plan, the project site has not been identified as occurring within or near a Wildlife Corridor or Linkage.
+It is possible for a habitat corridor to be adequate for one species yet still inadequate for others.
+Wildlife corridors are features that allow for the dispersal, seasonal migration, breeding, and foraging of a variety of wildlife species.
+Additionally, open space can provide a buffer against both anthropogenic disturbance and natural fluctuations in resources.